cosinusoidally/mozjs-c-api/README.md

 Next step is to build Spidermonkey:

 ```
-cd /opt/ff52esr-src/firefox-52.5.3esr/js/src/
+cd /opt/ff52esr-src/js/src/
 ./configure --enable-release --enable-nspr-build --enable-stdcxx-compat --enable-ctypes --without-system-zlib --disable-jemalloc
 make -j 2 # or however many cores you want to use
+make install DESTDIR=/opt/js52/
 ```

+You should now have Spidermonkey built

 I want jsctypes (this will allow me to host a load of low level code in JS rather than having to write a bunch of C/C++), which is why I have to also enable the use of nspr.

-Once Spidermonkey has built you will need to copy out the nspr libraries into another directory.
-Grab libnspr4.so, libplc4.so, and libplds4.so from /opt/ff52esr-src/firefox-52.5.3esr/js/src/dist/bin and drop in to a convenient location.
+Once Spidermonkey has built you will need to copy out the Spidermonkey and nspr libraries into another directory.
+Grab libmozjs-libnspr4.so, libplc4.so, and libplds4.so from /opt/ff52esr-src/js/src/dist/bin and drop in to a convenient location.
 Then add them to your `LD_LIBRARY_PATH`

 We are now ready to build `libmozjs-c.so`.
 Go in to `mozjs-c-api` and run:

 ```
-sh ./mk-shared
+sh ./mk-shared-shared
 ```

 If all is well you should now have a `libmozjs-c.so` binary in the current directory.
 Add the current dir to your `LD_LIBRARY_PATH`